 The Klipsch Cinema 600 is a 3.1 setup from 2020.
 Its balanced sound profile is suitable for listening to lots of different audio content, and its dedicated subwoofer helps reproduce an extended low-bass.
 It gets loud enough to use at crowded parties, and there are even a few sound enhancement features to help you customize its sound and improve vocal clarity in movies and TV shows.
 While it supports surround content, it doesn't provide a very immersive listening experience.
 Also, it doesn't support Dolby Atmos content, which is a bit disappointing.

 The Klipsch Cinema 600 Soundbar is satisfactory for mixed usage.
 With its balanced sound profile, it's suitable for listening to lots of different types of audio content, and it can reproduce the low bass in bass-heavy music and action-packed movie scenes.
-It can get loud, and there are a few EQ presets to help you customize its sound and enhance dialogue in your favorite TV shows.
+It can get loud, and there's a 'Voice' feature to enhance dialogue in your favorite TV shows.
 While it supports surround content, it doesn't sound very immersive.
 You also can't use it to watch Dolby Atmos content.

 The Klipsch Cinema 600 Soundbar is very good for dialogue-heavy content like TV shows.
 Its balanced mid-range helps reproduce clear and accurate dialogue, though S and T sounds may be a bit piercing.
 It gets loud, and there's even an adjustable dialogue enhancement feature that lets you adjust how loud voices are.
 You can even stream podcasts to the bar wirelessly via Bluetooth, but it doesn't support Wi-Fi, Apple AirPlay, or Chromecast.

 The Klipsch Cinema 600 Soundbar is decent for music.
 Its balanced sound profile is suitable for listening to lots of different music genres, though sibilants may sound a bit piercing.
 It can get pretty loud, and it has a good soundstage.
-While there are three EQ presets to help you adjust its sound profile, some listeners may be disappointed by the lack of more robust sound customization options.
+While there's a subwoofer level adjustment feature to help you adjust its sound profile, some listeners may be disappointed by the lack of more robust sound customization options.

 The Klipsch Cinema 600 Soundbar is fair for movies.
 It has a balanced sound profile with an extended low-bass, so it can reproduce the deep thump and rumble in action-packed scenes without overwhelming dialogue.
 Also, it can get pretty loud.
 While it supports surround content, it has to downmix it into stereo, which doesn't sound as immersive.
 Also, it can't play Dolby Atmos content.